 Pedestrian accidents are unfortunately extremely common on Scottish roads.
 In 2016 alone, there were 1,663 pedestrian casualties recorded, resulting in 32 deaths and 400 serious injuries according to Transport Scotland.

 Pedestrian injuries caused by road traffic accidents can be particularly devastating.
-Even an accident where a vehicle is moving relatively slowly can still cause a range of serious injuries, including broken bones, fractures, head or spinal injuries.
+Even an accident where a vehicle is moving relatively slowly can still cause a range of serious injuries, including broken bones, fractures, head and brain injuries or spinal injuries.
 In most instances, seeking compensation after being struck by a vehicle is necessary due to the severe injuries suffered as a result of the crash.

 To find out more on pedestrian accident claims and how to start one, please contact our no win no fee solicitors, who are experts in helping pedestrians involved in an accident, on 0131 555 7055 for a free evaluation of your circumstances.
-Or, you can contact us through our form.
+Or you can contact us through our form.

 You can claim for compensation after an accident whether you were a pedestrian injured by another car, a motorbike or even a horse.